eimran-eimon/eimran-eimon.github.io/_pages/cv.md

    at ***E-Horizon IT Ltd.***

     Major Accomplishments:
-    * Developed a system called “Media Monitor & Archive” for a Govt.
-Counter Terrorism Agency.
+    * Developed a system called “Media Monitor & Archive” for a Government Agency.
         * Server Environment: NodeJS
         * Back-end: PHP, JavaScript
         * Database: MySQL